ibm-cloud-docs/apps/ts_apps.md

 `Error finding org`

 `Organization not found`

-When you try to push an application to {{site.data.keyword.cloud_notm}} by using the Cloud Foundry Eclipse plug-in, you see the following error message:

-`cloudspace not found.`

 This problem occurs because the API endpoint of the region that you want to work with isn't specified, and the organization you're looking for might be in a different region.
 {: tsCauses}